Strangebrewer/strangeblog/server/Planning.md

 ### SinglePost page:
 - The point of this page is to make it so you can link directly to one post
   - consequently, the url will need to use the postId rather than the name
-- button to edit (should just go to the "/editor/:id" page)

 ### Main page: